sqz-xy/gad-sdk/docs_sphinx/source/longform/cov.rst

 If the variances for X, Y and Z were different, we would need to enter three different values.
-In example below, we have an estimated standard deviation of 0.1 in the X axis, 0.3 in the Y axis, and 0.2 in the Z axis:
+In the example below, we have an estimated standard deviation of 0.1 in the X axis, 0.3 in the Y axis, and 0.2 in the Z axis:

 	.. math::